keypom/keypom-docs/docs/Tutorials/Basics/ft-drops.md

 :::note
-Recall that `ft_transfer_call` is never explicitely called but rather `createDrop` calls it for you; this can be seen in the explorer shown above.
+Recall that `ft_transfer_call` is never explicitly called but rather `createDrop` calls it for you; this can be seen in the explorer shown above.

 This is the SDK in action!
 :::